 - 1/2 teaspoon crushed red pepper flakes

-- Marinate the Beef: Combine marinade ingredients.
-Put beef and marinade ingredients into a plastic bag.
+- Marinate the Beef: In a small bowl, whisk marinade ingredients to combine: soy sauce (2 tablespoons), brown sugar (1 tablespoon), cornstarch 4 teaspoons), and peanut oil (1 tablespoon).
+Put beef and marinade into a plastic bag.
 Massage the meat, through the bag, to coat it with marinade.
-Press out the air and seal shut.
-Set aside to marinate for 30 minutes at room temp or up to 24 hours in the fridge.
+Press out the air, seal the bag, leave to marinate for 30 minutes at room temp or up to 24 hours in the fridge.
+Bring to room temp. before using.

 - Stir-Fry Broccoli: Heat a wok (or large heavy skillet) over high heat until hot enough to instantly evaporate a drop of water.
 Add 2 tablespoons oil to the wok and swirl to coat.
 Reduce heat to medium-high.
-Add the broccoli and stir-fry for a minute, constantly turning and tossing the florets to sear them and coat them with oil.
-Lower the heat if they start to burn.
-Sprinkle broccoli with 1 teaspoon salt and 1/2 teaspoon sugar.
-Toss to coat.
-Add the wine.
-After it hisses, stir everything around.
-Add water and bring liquids to a simmer.
-Cover the wok and let the broccoli steam for about 40 seconds.
-Remove the cover and scrape broccoli into a large bowl and set aside.
-Wipe out wok.
+Add the broccoli and stir-fry for a minute, tossing constantly.
+Sprinkle broccoli with 1 teaspoon of salt and 1/2 teaspoon of sugar.
+Toss well, to coat.
+Add the rice wine (4 teaspoons).
+After it hisses, give everything a good stir.
+Add water (5 tablespoons) and bring the liquid to a simmer.
+Cover the wok and let the broccoli steam for 3-4 minutes, until tender but still crisp.
+Transfer the broccoli to a large bowl and and wipe out the wok.

-- Stir-Fry Beef and Finish the Dish: Return wok it to high heat.
+- Stir-Fry Beef and Finish the Dish: Return wok to high heat.
 Add 2 tablespoons of oil and swirl to coat.
 Reduce heat to medium high.
-Add onion and stir fry for a minute.
-Add ginger, garlic and red pepper flakes.
+Add the onion and stir fry for a minute.
+Add ginger (4 teaspoons), garlic (1 tablespoons) and red pepper flakes (1/2 teaspoon).
 Stir fry for about 10 seconds, until aromatic.
-Add beef and stir fry actively, until 90 percent of the pink color is gone, adding more oil, if necessary, to prevent sticking.
+Add the beef and stir fry actively until 90 percenti of the pink color is gone, adding more oil, if necessary, to prevent sticking.
 Give the sauce a stir and pour it into the wok.
-Toss to combine.
-Return the broccoli to the wok and cook, stirring, to reheat the broccoli and finish cooking the beef.
-Scrape the stir-fry onto a large platter and serve hot, with white rice, if you like.
+Toss the beef to coat it with sauce.
+Return the broccoli to the wok and cook, tossing, until the beef is fully cooked and everything is heated through.
+Transfer the stir-fry to a large platter and serve hot, with white rice, if you like.